8 Secret Ingredients You Should Be Adding to Your Laundry

 Life is complicated and messy, but our laundry doesn’t have to be.
 OK, we might sound like a commercial there, but it’s totally true!
 Clean, fresh laundry brings a sense of order and tidiness into our lives, but still, we don’t want to spend too much time and energy on it.
 Unfortunately, a number of cleaning hacks that are supposed to make things easier don’t actually work.
 Case in point: aspirin.
 Adding aspirin to laundry won’t whiten your load or get rid of stains, as we once thought, but there are some bona fide laundry boosters out there.
 The following ingredients live up to their promises—try them for yourself!

 When life gives you lemons, you can do more than make lemonade—you can loosen up stains by adding lemon juice to your load, according to Marieke van der Graaf, founder of the California-based Laundrylicious.
 A lemon’s organic bleaching magic will brighten your cotton undergarments and remove rust, plus leave them smelling lemony fresh.
 Just stick to whites when adding lemon juice, since it may bleach some colors.
 Pro tip: You can also spot-treat stains with lemon.
 For the best results, van der Graaf advises blotting the stain with the juice rather than rubbing it in.
-Check out these other 12 things you should really be cleaning with lemons.
+Learn about how to remove sweat stains and how to get coffee stains out of clothes.

 Sure, you know it makes your popcorn taste better, but who would have thought that a sprinkle could help remove blood, gravy, and grease stains?
 “Salt is not a laundry booster, per se, but it can be effective in removing certain stains,” explains Brandi Winch, owner of HomeMaid Home Solutions in Kalamazoo, Michigan.
 How the salt should be used, however, depends on the type of stain.
 Clothing with blood stains, for example, should be soaked in cold, salt-filled water.
 If you have a grease stain, on the other hand, cover it with salt, let it absorb the grease, and then brush it away before laundering.
 Winch adds that salt is also “commonly touted as an effective delivery vehicle for natural scents—usually essential oils—to the laundry.”
 In addition to clothes, check out these surprising things you never knew you could clean in the washing machine.